 - Income adjustments

 Once you answer the included questions, the calculator shows you whether you're withholding too much, too little, or the right amount.
 If you need to adjust how much you withhold, tell your employer you’d like to revise your W-4.

 The IRS requires your employer to put your W-4 changes into effect no later than the start of the payroll period that ends on or after 30 days from when you submitted your revision.

 You may need to adjust your withholding if you experience a major life event that might affect your tax filing, such as marriage, divorce, or the birth of a child.

 Curious about how much money you may get back in your tax refund?
-The average person receiving a refund got $2,549 back in 2020, according to the most recent IRS data available.
+The average refund in 2020 was $2,549, according to the most recent IRS data available.

 The TurboTax TaxCaster free tax calculator can give you a sneak peek at what your refund might be, based on the most recent tax laws.
 All you need to do to estimate your tax refund is answer questions or enter data about your: